-We reviewed many of the hearing aids on the market and picked some of our favorites.
-Some of the factors we prioritized are:
+We reviewed many of the hearing aids on the market and here are some of our favorites.

 In addition to the obvious feature of noise amplification, we looked for capabilities like software-aided sound.
 Many of the units also had technologies to reduce ambient noise, collect noise from front and behind, and connect to your mobile device through Bluetooth.

 Many brands offer some level of warranty, but we specifically looked for those that have money-back guarantees and live technical support.